 STEP BY STEP PROCESS

-ISSS Advisor will email you when your new CPT I-20 is ready.
-This process may take up to 7 business days.
-NOTE: You are not allowed to begin employment until you have received your new CPT I-20.
+5. If approved by the ISSS office, you will receive an email when your new I-20 is ready.
+NOTE: You are not allowed to begin employment until you have received your new I-20 with CPT Authorization reflected on page 2.